SNOMED-Documents/snomed-editorial-guide/anatomical-concept-model.md

 For example, a Meckels diverticulum is a body structure that is part of the small intestine, and it is also a morphological abnormality.
 Likewise some stomas and other post-surgical structures are considered part of the body.
 A transplanted liver or kidney would be considered part of the body, as a post-surgical structure, even though the transplanted organ is not genetically identical.
 Likewise transplanted bone marrow is part of the body.

 Non-living implants and devices, and foreign bodies, on the other hand, are considered to be located in the body, but not part of the body.

+For more information on part of relationships in the anatomy concept model, please see [Part of relationships (under development)](https://confluence.ihtsdotools.org/pages/viewpage.action?pageId=35992270).